Associated primes of powers of edge ideals and ear decompositions of graphs: Matching-critical weighted graphs

 \begin{proof} By Lemma \ref{component}, every connected component of $\G_\a$ is matching-critical.
 Since the matching number is additive on the connected components, we only need to show the assertion for the case $\G_\a$ being connected.
 In this case, $\G_\a$ is factor-critical by Proposition \ref{Gallai}.
 By definition, $\G_{\a-\e_1}$ has a perfect matching.
 Hence $\nu(\G_{\a-\e_1}) = |\a - \e_1|/2$.
 Since $\nu(\G_{\a-\e_1}) = \nu(\G_\a)$ and $|\a - \e_1| = |\a|-1$, we obtain $\nu(\G_\a) = (|\a| - 1)/2,$ \end{proof}

+The following less known notions in graph theory will play an important role in the characterization of factor-critical weighted graph.

-By a beautiful result of Lovasz \cite{Lo}, a graph with more than one vertex is factor-critical if and only if it has an odd ear decomposition.
-Recall that an ear is a path or a cycle with a specified endpoint.
-An ear decomposition of a graph is a partition of the edges into a sequence of ears such that the first ear is a cycle and the endpoints of each subsequent ear are the only vertices belonging to earlier ears in the sequence.
-An ear decomposition is odd if all ears have odd lengths.
-To prove a similar result for weighted graphs, we need to modify these notions.
+\begin{Definition} An {\em ear} is a path or a cycle with a specified vertex as endpoints.
+An {\em ear decomposition} of a graph is a partition of the edges into a sequence of ears such that the first ear is a cycle and the endpoints of each subsequent ear are the only vertices belonging to earlier ears in the sequence.
+An ear decomposition is called {\em odd} if all ears have odd lengths. \end{Definition}

+It is known that a graph has an ear decomposition if and only if it is connected and has no {\it bridge}, i.e. an edge whose deletion disconnects the graph \cite{Ro}.

+By a beautiful result of Lovasz \cite{Lo}, a connected graph with more than one vertex is factor-critical if and only if it has an odd ear decomposition.
+To prove a similar result for weighted graphs, we need to modify the above notions.

+Recall that a {\em walk} in a graph is a sequence of vertices $i_1,...,i_r$ (repetition possible) such that $\{i_1,i_2\},...,\{i_{r-1},i_r\}$ are edges.
+A walk can be also defined as such a sequence of edges.
+The first and the last vertices of the sequence are called the {\em endpoints} of the walk.
+A walk is {\em closed} if its endpoints coincide.
+The {\em length} of a walk is the number of its edges.
+A walk is called odd or even if its length is odd or even, respectively.

-In the following {\em we define an ear as a walk} in the graph $\G$.
-An {\em ear decomposition} of $\G_\a$ is a sequence of ears such that the first ear is a closed walk, the endpoints of each subsequent ear belong to earlier ears, and, for all $i \in V$, $a_i$ is the appearing times of $i$ not as an endpoint of the subsequent ears in the decomposition.
-By this definition, an ear can be a 2-cycle with a repetition of an edge, i.e. a closed walk of length 2, which is not allowed in the old definition.
-Moreover, an ear decomposition of the new definition doesn't need to involve all edges.
+\begin{Definition} A {\em generalized ear decomposition} of a weighted graph $\G_\a$ is a sequence $\E$ of walks in $\G$ such that the first walk is closed, the endpoints of each subsequent walk belong to earlier walks, and for all $i \in V$, $a_i$ is the number of times the vertex $i$ appears as inner points of $\E$.
+Here, we call a vertex of the walks of $\E$ an {\em inner point} of $\E$ if it is neither the last vertex of the first walk nor the endpoints of the subsequent walks (we count the first vertex of the first walk as an inner point of $\E$).
+A generalized ear decomposition is called {\em odd} if all walks are odd. \end{Definition}

-For a simple graph, an ear decomposition of the old definition is an ear decomposition of the new definition.
-Conversely, if a simple graph has an ear decomposition of the new definition without 2-cycles, then every ear is an ear of the old definition since there are no repetitions of the inner vertices.
-Moreover, the vertices of every missing edge must appear already in the ears of the decomposition.
-Therefore, if we add the missing edges as ears of length one to the existing sequence of ears, we will get an ear decomposition of the old definition.
-As a consequence, a simple graph has an odd ear decomposition of the old definition if and only if it has an odd ear decomposition of the new definition.
-From this it follows that the above result of Lovasz remains valid for the new definition.